Get the latest information and guidance about the three COVID-19 vaccines authorized for emergency use, updated Aug. 23, 2021.

 In both types of vaccines, the genetic instructions are destroyed after use, like a self-destructing “Mission Impossible” message.
 However, the antibodies created by your immune system remain.
 If you’re exposed to the coronavirus in the future, your body will recognize the spike protein trying to invade your cells and deploy antibodies in defense.

 Learn more about how vaccines work to protect your body from ASU's Ask A Biologist.

-Possibly.
-Reported side effects of the COVID-19 vaccines include fever, chills, fatigue, headache, and pain and swelling where you received the injection.
-But those side effects are typically short-lived and not cause for concern.
+Common side effects of the COVID-19 vaccines include fever, chills, fatigue, headache, and pain and swelling at the injection site.
+But those side effects are short-lived and not cause for concern.

 “After the first dose, my arm was pretty sore and I had a headache, but not anything serious.
 After my second dose, about eight hours after the shot I had a fever, I felt super tired and pretty grumpy for about 30 hours.
 And then I was fine,” she says.